 Local Disruption Problems

-Hotels and similar are usually built on the back of proper permits, planning considerations and thoughts pertaining to residents and the local community.
+Hotels and similar are usually built on the back of a proper planning permission, planning considerations and thoughts pertaining to residents and the local community.
 Airbnbs are primarily residential dwellings being used for leisure purposes and are therefore not often ideally located for such things.
 This means there is a risk of noise pollution and general disruption to residents in the closer community.

 Tourists such as hen parties, or large groups can pose a threat to peaceful conditions and disrupt the daily patterns of the local people.
 This is obviously not ideal for everyone and can lead to licence rejection in some instances.